dotnet/project-system/docs/up-to-date-check.md

 ### .NET Framework (non-SDK-style) projects

-Enabling up-to-date check logging for old-style (non-SDK) projects is a little more manual:
+There is no built-in way to enable up-to-date check logging for old-style (non-SDK) projects.
+The [Tweakster extension](https://github.com/madskristensen/Tweakster#up-to-date-check-verbose) provides a UI option for this, however.

+Alternatively, to enable logging manually:

 1. Open a "Developer Command Prompt" for the particular version of Visual Studio you are using.
 2. Enter command: